Skip to main content

-I am a Senior Lecturer in Midwifery, the Course Lead for pre-registration midwifery programmes and the lead for Workforce Development and post-registration midwifery programmes.
+I am a Associate Professor in Midwifery, the lead for postgraduate midwifery programmes and workforce development.

-I have previously held external examiner roles, which enabled me to actively participate in the sharing of best educational practice and contribute to the inter-university quality assurance process.
+External appointments as external examiner and on curriculum validation panels have enabled me to actively participate in the sharing of best educational practice and contribute to the inter-university quality assurance process.